 2. It may purchase and distribute such services and commodities and acquire and operate a fire department, ambulance service, street lighting system, public parks, playgrounds, golf courses, swimming pools, recreation and other public buildings and drainage works including street improvements.

-MPUD provides water, wastewater and fire protection services to the town of Mariposa.
+MPUD provides public water and wastewater services to the town of Mariposa.
 The District currently has 722 water and wastewater service connections and services a population of approximately 2000.

 MPUD is basically an enterprise district.
 The Board sets charges for services provided by the District.
-These charges are collected on a monthly basis for each department.
+These charges are collected on a monthly basis for each enterprise fund (water and sewer).
 The General Manager (also Clerk to the Board) is appointed by the Board and has full charge and control of the construction of the works of the District and their maintenance and operation (PUC 16114).

 MPUD has been providing public drinking water services since 1950.
 The operation and maintenance of the public water systems is financially supported by fixed monthly service charges adopted by Ordinance by the Board of Directors.
-The last rate increase for water was adopted in 2014 with incremental yearly increases through July of 2018.
+The last rate change for water was adopted in 2020 and eliminated the five-tier structure for charging commercial water customers and charges a uniform rate for all usage.
+Commercial customers are charged based on meter size rather than customer category.
+Residential rates are proposed to be charged based on a new four tier structure.
+The proposed change is designed to comply with the legal requirements of Proposition 218.
+The new rate became effective on January 2021 utility bills.
 The District does administer a special assessment district to secure and retire bonds for the Saxon Creek Water Project.
 The bonds were sold to the USDA Farmers Home Administration.

 Source of Supply